nehasweeni/flutter_demo/README.md

 # flutter_demo
-A demo of Flutter widgets
+A demo of Flutter - Initial trials